help-me-mom/ng-mocks/README.md

     // The same as fixture.debugElement.query(
     //   By.directive(AppHeaderComponent)
     // );
-    // but typesafe and fails if nothing has been found. const header = ngMocks.find(AppHeaderComponent);
+    // but type safe and fails if nothing has been found. const header = ngMocks.find(AppHeaderComponent);

     // Verifies how AppComponent uses AppHeaderComponent.